Today my pals over at Bariatric TV posted a question on Facebook: Motivation. What helps the most to keep you motivated?

 Sharing my story through this blog helps keep me motivated.
 You guys help me keep my head in the game for sure.
 Thank you.

-3. My desire to maintain my sobriety helps motivate me.
-This is a controversial one but this is what motivates me, everyone's journey is different.
+3. My desire to maintain my "healthy eating sobriety" helps motivate me.
+This is a controversial one but this is what motivates ME, everyone's journey is different.
 I am proud of my sober days... without certain trigger foods in my life, days I've lived a healthier lifestyle, days without my "drug of choice" having the power, days I have begun loving life versus merely existing.
 Like a person in AA getting those medallions I look at these post surgery days as something to continue adding up and celebrating.
 I know some who say not eating certain foods ever again is abnormal.
 Like I said, every post-ops journey is different.
 We didn't all gain weight for the same reasons so the path we take after surgery will be different too.
 You have to find what works for you.

 4. Good quotes help motivate me.
 They help push me through when the going gets tough, something to reach for when faced with old demons...

 I get out of the car, walk to the bank entrance and am faced with a singing chorus of "Would you like to buy some Girl Scout cookies?"